jpamata/jpamata.github.io/about.md

 Eventually I entered college when I was around 14 and majored in Accounting as my parents at the time wanted me to become a CPA-Lawyer.
 Later I was disenchanted with such studies and dropped out.
 I took a 1 year break to cope with growing depression, and then enrolled at a different school.
 That was when I majored in Computer Science, and when this journey of learning to love programming, began.
 I recently graduated with a <a href="/photos/jpamata-bscs.JPG">Bachelor of Science in Computer Science</a> and had started working on software development.
 </p>

-<p align="justify">Outside of work and education, in my free time I like to spend my time learning the electronic keyboard, the <a href="/photos/playing-guitar-in-2009.jpg">guitar</a>, reading non-fiction books, and baking.
+<p align="justify">Outside of work and education, in my free time I like to spend it learning the piano, the <a href="/photos/playing-guitar-in-2009.jpg">guitar</a>, reading non-fiction books, and baking.
 I'm not much of a sporty guy.
 Nowadays I just lift weights at home, but in highschool I was part of the school's <a href="/photos/footballsoccer.jpg">soccer/football team</a>.
 </p>

 <p>Feel free to send emails at &lt;<code>j+p@johnamata.com</code>&gt; and always remember:</p>